Analysis | Joe Biden’s victory speech, annotated

 The battle to restore decency, defend democracy and give everybody in this country a fair shot.
 That’s all they’re asking for.
 A fair shot.

 Folks, our work begins with getting covid under control.
-We can not repair the economy, restore our vitality or relish life’s most precious moments, hugging our grandchildren, our children, our birthdays, weddings, graduations, all the moments that matter most to us, until we get it under control.
+We cannot repair the economy, restore our vitality or relish life’s most precious moments, hugging our grandchildren, our children, our birthdays, weddings, graduations, all the moments that matter most to us, until we get it under control.

-On Monday, I will name a group of leading scientists and experts as transition advisors to help take the Biden-Harris covid plan and convert it into an action blueprint that will start on January the 20th, 2021.
+On Monday, I will name a group of leading scientists and experts as transition advisers to help take the Biden-Harris covid plan and convert it into an action blueprint that will start on January the 20th, 2021.

 That plan will be built on bedrock science.
 It will be constructed out of compassion, empathy and concern.
-I will spare no effort, none or any commitment to turn around this pandemic.
+I will spare no effort, none, or any commitment to turn around this pandemic.

 Folks, I’m a proud Democrat, but I will govern as an American president.
 I’ll work as hard for those who didn’t vote for me as those who did.
 Let this grim era of demonization in America begin to end here and now.